Peak Season: The Ultimate Guide to Logistics Preparation

 Black Friday, Cyber Monday, Christmas...
 Peak Season is coming.
 Are you ready for it?
 As a reminder, between September and December 2024, over 3.7 million parcels were lost or damaged in France (according to ecommerce nation), resulting in a loss per parcel of €145 (including ancillary costs and turnover).

 If you feel the slightest hesitation, read on.
 It's not just an article.
 It's your battle plan.
-We'll dissect this phenomenon, identify the deadly traps and give you a step-by-step roadmap to not only surviving peak season, but making it the biggest success of your year.
+We'll dissect the phenomenon, identify the deadly traps and give you a step-by-step roadmap to not only surviving peak season, but making it the biggest success of your year.

 What is the Peak Season, REALLY?

-Peak Season isn't just a "busy time".
+The Peak Season isn't just a "busy time".
 It's a trial by fire for your business.

 This is the period, generally running from mid-November to mid-January, when order volumes explode exponentially.
 Fueled by global events such as Black Friday, Cyber Monday and the holiday season, this wave can account for up to 50% of a brand's annual sales.